August Classes

 Do you love having delightfully muddy hands, and can’t get enough of clay, that gorgeous squishy stuff that comes from the ground?
 Clay, you can push it, pull it, poke it into just about anything you can imagine.
 Here is a class for kids who want to seriously explore the art of clay.
 We’ll learn about where clay comes from, and how to make amazing art with it.
 We’ll learn coil, pinch, and slab techniques, and then finish our work with colorful slip (liquid colored clay) and glaze.
 We’ll also have plenty of time for exploring some other malleable materials, playing games, as well as hearing and telling stories of magical and muddy places.
 All artwork from this session will be fired and ready for pick up a few weeks after class.
 Please bring a lunch, water, and a snack.

-CLASS FULL - Please email us to get on a waiting list
+CLASS FULL - Please email to be added to waiting list

 For Ages